 How do you describe your photography style?

 I like to describe my style as authentic and candid, with gentle guidance and direction for portraits and group photos.
 My goal is to capture the true moments of the day and I want you to be able to enjoy your event without being bombarded by a camera in your face.
 It is important to me to be able to capture your wedding day moments without taking anything away from your experience.
 I don’t rely too much on posing, but I do provide gentle guidance and direction to get the best photos of your day.
 My editing style varies depending on the time of year, but I always love golden hues and contrast that make colors pop!
 You can view some examples of my most recent work on Instagram or on the Wedding Gallery page here.

 What if there is inclement weather for our scheduled session?

-Vermont and New England boast some of the most amazing venues and locations for weddings, but it’s imminent that the weather may not always work in our favor.
+Vermont and New England has some of the most amazing venues and locations for weddings, but it’s imminent that the weather may not always work in our favor.
 The best way to combat this is to be prepared!
 Have a back-up location for your ceremony or a tent in case of rain, provide umbrellas for guests and, if nothing else, just roll with the punches!
 Umbrellas can make for some fun photos, even if it is a little drizzly outside.

 How long is the turnaround time for our wedding gallery?

 Standard turnaround time for delivery of your photos is 90 days after the event date — however, depending on the time of year it may be sooner.
 Most of my wedding packages include “sneak peeks” so you at least get a few to share with family and friends right away!

 Do you provide the original unedited RAW image files?